Concordium/concordium-node/docs/grpc2.md

 ### Configuration options for limiting resource usage

 - `--grpc2-invoke-max-energy` (`CONCORDIUM_NODE_GRPC2_INVOKE_MAX_ENERGY`)
-  Maximum amount of energy allowed for the InvokeInstance and InvokeContract (V1 API) endpoints.
+  Maximum amount of energy allowed for a call to the InvokeInstance (and also InvokeContract of the V1 API) endpoint.
+If the caller supplies the maximum energy as part of the call then the energy used for the execution of the call is the **minimum** of `CONCORDIUM_NODE_GRPC2_INVOKE_MAX_ENERGY` and the caller supplied energy.

 - `--grpc2-max-concurrent-requests` (`CONCORDIUM_NODE_GRPC2_MAX_CONCURRENT_REQUESTS`)
   Global (i.e., not per connection) number of concurrent requests allowed.